The Tonkinese Cat Breed

 The Tonkinese cat is often just referred to as the “Tonk”.

-The Tonkinese has a short silky coat.
+This cat has a short silky coat.
 It comes in four different colors; champagne, natural mink, blue mink, platinum mink.

 They don’t require a lot of grooming.
 Combing them once a week will do fine.

-Lovers of the Tonkinese cats can report that the Tonkinese cats received the best traits from the Burmese cats and the Siamese cats.
+Lovers of the Tonkinese can report that the Tonkinese cats received the best traits from the Burmese cats and the Siamese cats.

 They are very social cats.
 These cats are not as noisy as the Siamese cats, but they are vocal and love to chat.